SsGood/NFGNN/README.md

 python ./NFGNN/train_model.py --dataset $dataset_name
 ```

-:point_right: (Optional) You can also run the code with preset hyperparameters:
+:point_right: (Optional) You can also run the code with preset hyperparameters  (We will provide the preset hyperparameter as soon as possible!):
 ```
 python ./NFGNN_standard/reproduce.sh
 ```